appgurueu/cellestial_game/Readme.md

 Mods to be considered:

 * `management`: Server management, work in progress
-* `worldedit`: World editing, needs more restrictions
+* `worldedit`: World editing, needs more restrictions & interoperability with cellestial internals